Joao-Hypolito/Portfolio-C-sharp/Batalha_Primeira_Era/README.md

 🗂️ 1.
 Attributes and Data shielding (Encapsulation)

-The class stores vital data and character statistics.
-Using the Math.Clamp method, the code enforces a strict business rule: attributes never exceed game limits (a minimum of 0 and a maximum of 99), preventing infinite status bugs.
+The class encapsulates the character's core state data and gameplay statistics.
+Through the use of the Math.Clamp method, attribute values are constrained by predefined domain rules, ensuring they remain within valid boundaries (minimum of 0 and maximum of 99).
+This validation mechanism prevents overflow conditions and unintended stat escalation.

-LifePoints and Armor: These control survival and physical damage mitigation.
+    I.LifePoints and Armor: Responsible for managing character survivability, health state, and physical damage mitigation calculations.

-Core Attributes: Strength, Dexterity, and Knowledge.
+    II.Primary Attributes: Strength, Dexterity, and Knowledge, which serve as the foundational parameters for gameplay mechanics and character progression.

-Spectral Insight: A unique mechanic that determines whether the character can perceive or interact with the Spectral Realm (it activates when the value is 50 or higher).
-A built-in boolean method verifies this perception at runtime.
+    III.Spectral Insight: Specialized attribute governing the character's ability to perceive and interact with the Spectral Realm.
+Perception is enabled when the attribute IV.reaches a threshold value of 50 or greater.
+A dedicated boolean validation method performs runtime verification of this capability.

-Equipped Weapon: Stores the weapon object used for damage calculations.
+    IV.Equipped Weapon: Maintains a reference to the currently equipped weapon instance, which is utilized as an input parameter in combat and damage calculation routines.

-TakeAction (Method): Handles selecting a target, choosing a body part, and applying damage.
-It also checks the weapon's durability and reduces its damage output if necessary.
+    V.TakeAction (Method): Executes the offensive action workflow, including target selection, hit location determination, damage computation, and weapon durability validation.
+The method also applies degradation penalties that may reduce damage output when durability thresholds are reached.

-ReceiveDamage (Method): Calculates and applies incoming damage based on the hit location and the character's armor defense.
+    VI.ReceiveDamage (Method): Processes incoming damage events by evaluating hit location multipliers and armor-based damage reduction, subsequently updating the character's health state according to the final calculated damage value.

 🗂️ 2.
 Bosses